antoine-de/mimirsbrunn/README.md

 list of candidate locations (latitude / longitude) matching the input.

 Geocoding is traditionally used for autocompleting search fields used in geographic applications.
-For example, here is a screenshot of Qwant Maps, where the user enters a search string 20 rue hec mal, and mimir returns possible candidates in a dropdown box.
+For example, here is a screenshot of Qwant Maps, where the user enters a search string `20 rue hec mal`, and mimir returns possible candidates in a dropdown box.

 ![qwant maps](https://user-images.githubusercontent.com/3987698/56976025-53ed1180-6b72-11e9-9c81-9718e92061ce.png)